Where We Be

 7 inversions.
 We were both a bit shaky by the time we got off but loved every minute of it!

-Click here to experience it for yourself!
+Click here to experience a virtual ride for yourself!

 But what a ride!
 It's 2½ minutes we’ll never forget!